-LME seeks to boost electronic trading, but guard physical deals
+LME seeks to boost electronic trading, reassure physical users

 The London Metal Exchange floor (Image: HM Treasury – Flickr)

-The London Metal Exchange unveiled a set of proposed measures on Wednesday designed to boost electronic trading while also protecting its complex structure used for deals in physical metal.
+The London Metal Exchange unveiled a set of proposed measures on Wednesday to boost electronic trading while also seeking to balance recurring tension between traditional users that trade physical metal and the financial community which prefers screen deals.

-Key outcomes would be improved bid-offer spreads and better execution for clients, the exchange said.
+Key outcomes would be improved bid-offer spreads and better execution for clients, it added.

 Three years ago the 147-year-old exchange proposed to close the trading floor and join the bulk of other financial exchanges that have moved to pure electronic trading, but an outcry from physical LME users saved the ring.